Skip to main content

 Chart 4.3: El Paso’s Population Is Largely Hispanic

-SOURCE: Census Bureau, 2016 American Community Survey 1-year estimates.
+SOURCE: Census Bureau, 2023 American Community Survey 1-year estimates.

-El Paso residents trail those of other Texas metros in measures of education.
-Seventy-seven percent of El Paso adults age 25 and older had at least a high school diploma in 2016.
-That figure is more than 6 percentage points lower than the Texas average.
-Only 22 percent of adults had a bachelor’s degree or higher, compared with 29 percent for Texas.
-These education levels are in line with the large immigrant population in El Paso and the composition of its industry clusters; some of the most concentrated clusters do not require highly educated workers.
+In measures of education, El Paso residents trail those of other Texas metros.
+Among El Paso adults age 25 or older, 81.0 percent had at least a high school diploma in 2023.
+That figure is 5 percentage points lower than the Texas average.
+Only 25.9 percent of adults had a bachelor’s degree or higher, compared with 34.2 percent for Texas.

-El Paso Growth Outlook
+El Paso growth outlook

 Drivers Challenges